How has and will StoryBook keep artists and volunteers safe while creating theatre during the pandemic?

-Upon arrival, please enter through the Green Room Entrance found on the East Side of the building.
-You will be admitted entrance into the green room where you will wait to be temperature checked and must reply to the COVID Checklist honestly.
+Upon arrival, artists shall enter through the Green Room Entrance found on the East Side of the building.
+There they will be admitted entrance into the green room where they will wait to be temperature checked and must reply to the COVID Checklist honestly.

 PLEASE NOTE: The Beddington Theatre Arts Centre is closed and therefore entrances will be locked.
 Please arrive as scheduled to avoid disruption of the rehearsal process to accommodate your tardiness.
 Should you arrive late or be locked outside there is a doorbell located at the GREEN ROOM door to the left

 As everyone arrives their temperature will be checked and must be between 35.5 degrees to 37.5 degrees.
 Anyone with a temperature below or above the safe parameters will be asked to go outside and return in 15 minutes to be checked again.
 If at that time they are still not within the safe parameters, they will be asked to return home.